Do you believe in Easter?

 It was her way of introducing herself to someone new.
 The Lady's name was Edith Burns.
 She was a wonderful Christian who lived in San Antonio, Texas.
 She was the patient of a fine Christian doctor by the name of Will Phillips.
-Dr. Phillips was a gentle doctor who saw patients as people.
+Dr. Phillips was a gentle doctor who saw patients as people first, then as patients.

 Dr. Phillips knew why Edith was there and what she was doing.
 You see, Edith Burns had a habit of introducing herself in this way: "Hello, my name is Edith Burns.
 Do you believe in Easter?"
 Then she would explain the meaning of Easter, and many times people would be saved.